In the Fullness of Time – Luke 1

 45 She who has believed is blessed because what was spoken to her by the Lord will be fulfilled!”
 Luke 1:45 (HCSB)

 Jesus would be born the Son of the Most High and called the Son of God.
-In fact, He would be both 100% God and 100% human at the same time.
-He set aside His divine power and relied on faith in His Father and the presence of the Holy Spirit to do the Father’s will at all times, from preaching the kingdom to healing physical illness or driving out demons, to laying down His life on a cross for the forgiveness of our sins.
-He would rise again and ascend to the Father’s right hand, one day to return to reign on the throne of His father David, the fulfillment of the genealogy of Jesus Christ
+He would be both 100% God and 100% human.
+He would often set aside His own divine power, relying instead on faith in His Father and the power and presence of the Holy Spirit, to carry out the Father’s will.
+Jesus humbly walked out His entire life in complete obedience to the Father, from preaching the kingdom of God, to miraculously healing all physical illnesses and driving out demons, to laying down His life on a cross for the forgiveness of sins.
+Jesus would be raised from the dead and, forty days later, ascend to glory at the Father’s right hand.
+He will one day return to earth to reign on the throne of His ancestor King David, in fulfillment of scripture and the genealogy of Jesus Christ.

 Reflection

-Father God, grant us the faith to walk closely with Jesus today, following in His light, and grant us the power through the Holy Spirit to love, serve, and forgive others according to Your will.
+Father God, grant us the faith to walk close with Jesus today, reflecting His light, being clothed in His righteousness and well-pleasing to You.Help us by the power of the Holy Spiri, to love, serve, and forgive others, according to Your will.
 We ask this in Jesus’ name, Amen.